Network Visibility

 Network visibility refers to gaining clear insights into the network infrastructure, traffic, and the applications running on it.
 It involves capturing, monitoring, and analyzing network data to obtain valuable information about network performance, user behavior, and potential vulnerabilities.
 By having a comprehensive network view, organizations can make informed decisions, troubleshoot issues efficiently, and proactively address network challenges.

-♦ Key Components of Network Visibility
+Key Components of Network Visibility:

-a) Traffic Monitoring: Effective network visibility relies on robust traffic monitoring tools that capture and analyze network packets in real time.
+a) Traffic Monitoring: Effective network visibility relies on robust traffic monitoring tools that capture and analyze network packets in real-time.
 These tools provide granular details about network performance, bandwidth utilization, and application behavior, enabling organizations to identify and resolve bottlenecks.

 c) Network Packet Brokers: Network packet brokers act as intermediaries between network taps and monitoring tools.
 They collect, filter, and distribute network packets to the appropriate monitoring tools, optimizing traffic visibility and ensuring efficient data analysis.

-Packet capture tools capture network packets and provide detailed insights into network behavior, protocols, and potential issues.
+d) Packet Capture and Analysis: Packet capture tools capture network packets and provide detailed insights into network behavior, protocols, and potential issues.
 These tools enable deep packet inspection and analysis, facilitating troubleshooting, performance monitoring, and security investigations.

-Flow-based monitoring tools collect information on network flows, including source and destination IP addresses, protocols, and data volumes.
+e) Flow-Based Monitoring: Flow-based monitoring tools collect information on network flows, including source and destination IP addresses, protocols, and data volumes.
 By analyzing flow data, organizations can gain visibility into network traffic patterns, identify anomalies, and detect potential security threats.

 Capturing Traffic: Network Analysis